therootdir/therootdir/README.md

 ---
 _stay curious, embrace malware, be aware, and always **hack ethically!**_

-> "if you're not h4ck1ng or c0d1ng, are you even living?"
+> final yap: "if you're not h4ck1ng or c0d1ng, are you even living?"